indumuni/tennis-scores/README.md

 The **Match** class provides instructions on how to use these classes to navigate the correct scoring behavior.

-### Note:

-Ideally, TennisSet should depend on Game and Tiebreaker and implement logic.
-Not pushing the re-factor at this stage because of the time constrains.
-One of the main reason Game need to know the Player name to format score.
-Passing Name to Game is not something I want to compromise.

 Rules : https://en.wikipedia.org/wiki/Tennis_scoring_system

 How to run test